 Thanks to David Pattison for pointing out a bug in JavaFF affecting relaxed plan generation in non-temporal, non-numeric domains.
 A later version with this issue resolved is available from github.

 To run JavaFF, expand the archive, set the CLASSPATH environment variable to point to the directory in which it was expanded, then type:

 To allocate more memory, beyond Java's default, you may wish to type:

 ...where 1024 is the maximum number of megabytes JavaFF can use.

 If you have any comments on JavaFF, or use it in your teaching or research, we'd love to hear from you - please email us.

 JavaFF was first developed for the undergraduate AI course at the University of Strathclyde.
 To accompany it, four practicals were written, culminating in a student planning competition.
-Click here for the booklet, or click here for the Latex source used to build the PDF (use pdflatex to maintain the hyperlinks).
+Click here for the booklet.
 A paper on these practicals was presented at the AAAI 2008 Colloquium on AI Education, click here for a PDF of the paper.
-To see a PDF describing the students' competition entries, click here.